chipzoller/neonmirrors-call-for-design/README.md

 # Neon Mirrors Call for Design
-A public request for a graphic design for Neon Mirrors blog.
+Design criteria for Neon Mirrors blog.

 ---
 Hi and thanks for seeing if you can help me out here.
 I'm looking for a graphic artist to design a logo and brand for my new personal blog called Neon Mirrors.
 The name sounds a little odd so let me explain what this means and a bit about who I am so that it may help you in your creative design process.